tuvabjornberg/IOOPM-project-Minnesmastarna/proj/individual_reflections.md

 My biggest win of the project was that I, because I hadn't done a project like this before, learned to take a leading role over parts of the final product.
 This was very fun for me, as I felt normally step back in decision making, and usually just accept what's going on with the code.
 For me, this was a very new responsibility, that I think was very educational for me.

 ## Hektor Einarsson
+I like to work in a group,, because it makes it easier to focus and not get distracted, but I often end up working on my own anyway due to the convenience, despite it being less productive for me.
+So to work better in teams I could ask some of my teammates if they want to work together more often.
+Difficulty in asking for help and bad time management are my biggest shortcomings when working in groups after all.
+Speaking of which, estimating the time needed for tasks is something I really need to work on, as there were many times during this project’s I thought and maybe even said I would be able to complete a task that ended up taking way more time than expected.
+I basically just make uneducated guesses on how long things will take, and almost always low-ball it.
+At least I documented the time spent well.

+I really appreciated how many sprints and deadlines we had during this project, as motivation for me basically has to come from outside pressure such as deadlines or not dragging teammates down.
+This, alongside me learning best by doing, has made this project and the assignments the most educational parts of the course for me.

+For me the part that I most easily fill in a project is quality control; meticulously nitpicking other peoples’ code just comes easier to me than making it from scratch.
+My biggest wins therefore were my peer reviews, as well as fixing some structural git things, due to my greater familiarity with git relative to my peers.
+Despite that, the role I end up with varies wildly depending on the project, making me something of a jack of all trades.

+As a final note, I do feel a little disappointed in my contributions to this project.
+I was late to meetings on more than one occasion, I should have naked for help when I got stuck more frequently and quicker, and I could have put more time into it during last year, as I put in significantly more work after new years eve than before.
+Despite that, I’m overall happy with my performance, even with the negatives.

 ## Martin Ek
 When it comes to working in a team, I tend to be pretty adaptable in terms of working on different areas, wether it be coding, report-writing etc. To put a light on my strengths and weaknesses, I feel like I am pretty descriptive in terms of writing detailed issue logs, or giving a solid code review on pull requests.
 Weaknesses tend to be not really having a clear view on the tasks at hand.